Omcsesz/mueb4-firmware/README.md

 The code generator only generates/updates main.c and the peripheral files not the main.cc file.

-The code generator modifies the optimization level to -O3, make sure to discard it!

 ## Important hardware information

 ### Microcontroller